mtdmo/markiiup/examplefile.md

-# 📝 markiiup v1.1 Feature Showcase
+# 📝 markiiup v1.2 Feature Showcase

 ## Overview

-This document demonstrates all the features available in **markiiup v1.1** - a modern Microsoft Word-like editor that saves files in Markdown format. markiiup provides a rich WYSIWYG editing experience with distraction-free modes, advanced table editing, and integrated help system while maintaining clean Markdown output.
+This document demonstrates all the features available in **markiiup v1.2** - a modern Microsoft Word-like editor that saves files in Markdown format. markiiup provides a rich WYSIWYG editing experience with font management, enhanced file handling, distraction-free modes, and advanced table editing while maintaining clean Markdown output.

-> **New in v1.1**: Expanded writing view, improved table operations, and integrated GitHub support!
+> **New in v1.2**: Font family & size selection, smart save functionality, and proper Save As dialog!

 ---

 ## ✨ Core Features

-### 📄 File Operations
+### 📄 File Operations (v1.2 Enhanced!)

 - **New Document**: Create fresh documents with `📄` button

 - **Open Document**: Load existing `.md` files with `📁` button
+  - Chrome/Edge: Uses File System Access API for better integration

-- **Save as Markdown**: Export documents as clean Markdown with `💾` button
+- **Save**: Smart save with `💾` button
+  - Saves to original location when possible
+  - Falls back to download when needed

+- **Save As**: Choose save location with new Save As option
+  - Chrome/Edge/Opera: System file dialog
+  - Other browsers: Downloads to default folder

 - **Auto-save**: Documents are automatically converted to Markdown format